 This is an automatic process.
 There are two kinds of product : the ones that are inventory managed, and the ones that are not.
 If you use a product that is inventory managed in a delivery note (or receiving note), the inventory is updated.

 By default, when you create an inventory-managed product, OneUp will notify you when a particular action you are taking will cause it to have a negative inventory balance.
 This includes creating a sales order, delivery note or manual inventory withdrawal containing inventory-managed products.

-With New Inventory Count Sheet, you can set up in one screen the actual quantity of each inventory managed product you've got.
+With New Inventory Count Sheet, (Inventory - More - Inventory Count Sheets - New Inventory Count Sheet) you can set up in one screen the actual quantity of each inventory managed product you've got.
 This can be used to make inventory adjustments, or to set up a first inventory.
 Each time you make an inventory count sheet, it becomes the active inventory count sheet and the prior one is saved as an historic log.

-How can I adjust the Cost of Goods sold for my products?
+Adjusting the Cost of Goods sold for my products

-Your inventory value is shown in the balance sheet and also, when you generate a New inventory Count Sheet in inventory - stock - green button - inventory count sheet.
+Your inventory value is shown in the balance sheet and also, when you generate a New inventory Count Sheet in Inventory - More - Inventory Count Sheets - New Inventory Count Sheet.

 Please note that once you generated such a count sheet and validated with DONE, you won't be able to modify or delete it for audit reasons.